Cystic degeneration of a leiomyoma

-When the leiomyomas increase in size, the vascular supply to it becomes inadequate and leads to different types of degeneration which are hyaline, cystic, myxoid, or red degeneration and dystrophic calcification may also occur.
+When the leiomyoma increases in size, the vascular supply to it becomes inadequate and leads to different types of degeneration: hyaline, cystic, myxoid, or red degeneration.
+Dystrophic calcification may also occur.
 Hyalinization is the commonest type of degeneration.
-Cystic degeneration is an extreme sequel of oedema.
+Cystic degeneration is an extreme sequel of edema.

 May show a hypoechoic or heterogeneous uterine mass with cystic areas.